Table Of Contents

 Shifting left refers to bringing the testing stage of the software development life cycle (SDLC) earlier into the process.
 By doing so, teams become more collaborative and share information as quickly and frequently as possible.

-Why Adopt a Shift-Left Testing Strategy?
+Why Adopt a Shift Left Testing?

 When testing is scheduled at the end of the development process, any issues that do appear are usually more challenging to resolve.
 Because all the code has been written, the only way to fix the problem is to overhaul the software and rewrite the code completely.
 As a result, costs rise, and the time to market lengthens significantly.